 - Learn how to prepare for Bible study by…

 – Understanding what the Bible is and what it isn’t;

 – Recognizing the baggage that we each bring to its study;

-I don’t know about you, but I am excited at the prospect of all of this, and I can only hope that you will want to join me as we move on to this whole new level in our relationship.
-I know for sure that I am, but are you really ready to rock and roll by moving into a deeper study of the Word of God?
-If you are, then, let’s get going!
+I don’t know about you, but I am excited at the prospect of this, and can only hope that you will want to join me as we launch out into the deep–that is, a deeper study of the Word of God.
+If so, then let’s get going!

 Citizen Way rocks out for us in “Where Would I Be Without You?”